Kamianets-Podilskyi: Polish rule (1352–1672)

 In 1352, it was inherited by the Polish King Casimir III.
-In 1374 the city was granted Magdeburg Law.
+In 1374 the city was granted Magdeburg Law by prince George Koriatovich.
 In 1370, the Dominican monastic order began to function in Kamianets, a monastery was founded, and soon the Franciscans founded their own monastery in the city.
 Later, monks of other orders moved: Jesuits (1608), Discalced Carmelites (1623), Trinitarians (1699).
 In 1378 it became seat of a Latin Catholic diocese.
 In 1432 King Sigismund I the Old granted Kamieniec Podolski city rights.
 It was an important royal city of Poland.
 In 1434 it became the capital of the Podolian Voivodship and the seat of local civil and military administration.
+Starting from the late 15th century, separate Ruthenian and Armenian courts functioned in the city based on the respective law of each community.
 The ancient castle was reconstructed and substantially expanded by the Polish kings to defend Poland from the southwest against Ottoman and Tatar invasions, thus it was called the gateway to Poland.
 In 1510, a peace treaty was signed in the city between Poland and the Principality of Moldavia.

 During the free election period in Poland, Kamianets-Podilskyi, as one of the most influential cities of the state, enjoyed voting rights (alongside Warsaw, Kraków, Poznań, Gdańsk, Lwów, Wilno, Lublin, Toruń and Elbląg).
+Starting from the 15th century, it was, along with Lviv, the most important centre of trade in the region, as well as the biggest fortress in the eastern part of Poland.